 Standard and Optional Features

-The Veloster is fitted as standard with power windows and locks, A/C, an AM/FM/CD/SiriusXM stereo system with USB and AUX input jacks, Bluetooth Connectivity, Pandora internet radio capability, cruise control, keyless entry, heated mirrors, LED running lights, a rearview camera, Blue Link and 17-inch alloy wheels.
+The Veloster is fitted as standard with power windows and locks, A/C, an AM/FM/CD/SiriusXM stereo system with USB and AUX input jacks, Bluetooth connectivity, Pandora internet radio capability, cruise control, keyless entry, heated mirrors, LED running lights, a rearview camera, Blue Link and 17-inch alloy wheels.

 An optional Style Package includes a panoramic sunroof, an eight-speaker Dimension premium audio system, cloth/leatherette upholstery, foglights, a leather-wrapped steering wheel and shifter, alloy-trimmed pedals, a driver auto-up window, chrome and black exterior trim, and 18-inch alloy wheels.

 Adding further content is the Tech Package.
-Available only in conjunction with the Style Package, it adds a navigation system, automatic headlights, rear parking sensors, a proximity key, a 115-volt household power outlet and unique 18-inch wheels with painted inserts.
+Available only in conjunction with the Style Package, it adds a navigation system, automatic headlights, rear parking sensors, automatic A/C, a proximity key, a 115-volt household power outlet and unique 18-inch wheels with painted inserts.

 The Hyundai Veloster RE:FLEX Edition is a style and audio package limited to 3,000 units.